clementsan/object_detection_ecs/README.md

 Command line:
 > python3 app.py

-<b>Note:</b> The Gradio app should now be accessible at http://localhost:7860
+**Note:** The Gradio app should now be accessible at http://localhost:7860